moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 .. _The Huffington Post: http://www.moorepants.info/blog/nsf-congress.html
 .. _The New York Times: https://www.nytimes.com/2018/07/23/well/as-easy-as-riding-a-bike.html

-.. [#] Additional external service items for the appraisal period:

-   - Inteviewed by Nature for an article on bicycle dynamics.
-   - Led workshop on computer skills in a remote village in Kenya.
-   - Taught Software Carpentry workshop at iHub Nairobi, Kenya.
-   - Maintain a professional blog and submit blogposts to the EELC.
+.. [#] Additional external service items for the appraisal period: Inteviewed by Nature for an article on bicycle dynamics.,  Led workshop on computer skills in a remote village in Kenya., Taught Software Carpentry workshop at iHub Nairobi, Kenya., Maintain a professional blog and submit blogposts to the EELC.

 Acknowledgements
 ================